Risingson/eveeyedocs/docs/navigation/waypoints.md

 !!! attention “Color of menu entries”
     Options involving navigation got a *yellow* color.
 Options involving the jump-drive got an *orange* color instead.

-For Jump-Drive Menu entries go here please.
+For jump-drive menu entries visit [this page](https://eveeye.readthedocs.io/en/latest/navigation/jump-planning/#menu-options) please.

 ## Gatekills
 Kills on gates will be displayed in your route.
 This is almost live information due to it being fetched from zKill every 5 minutes.